rdkcentral/rdkb-halif-bridge-util/docs/pages/BridgeUtilHalSpec.md

 ## Build Requirements

-The source code should be able to be built under Linux Yocto environment and should be delivered as a shared library named as `libhal_wan.so`
+The source code should be able to be built under Linux Yocto environment and should be delivered as a shared library named as `libhalbridge_utils.so`

 ## Variability Management